Editing Skills to Know: A Live Photo Editing Program

 7:30 PM – Welcome & Announcements: Club updates and discussion of hot topics.

 7:35 PM – Live Photo Editing Session: Discover diverse ideas and approaches to enhancing your photos in the digital darkroom, designed to increase your photos’ impact!
-Each of our expert editors will focus on specific skills:
+Show up with your questions as we edit.

 • Making Subjects Pop (Background Blur & Vignette): Showing beginners how to draw the viewer’s eye exactly where they want it.
 This can cover the simple Vignette slider to darken the edges, and the newly added, highly effective Background Blur tool in Windows Photos to simulate a shallow depth of field.